areyesjr/areyesjr.github.io/projects/shell/index.md

 ...
 ```
 There are hundreds of plugins to choose from.
 These are work for me.
+zsh-autosuggestions and zsh-syntax-highlighting do not come by default.
+You can refer to [zsh-users](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md) on installation instructions.

 Click here to read more on [oh my zsh](https://github.com/robbyrussell/oh-my-zsh)